bleedmaster/.../technical-notes/TN-002-Independent-Bleed-Extension-per-Page-Side.md

 Although different bleed widths may be supported, the underlying image transformation usually remains uniform across all four sides.
 Independent behaviour for each page side introduces considerably greater geometric complexity, particularly in the corner regions where two independently processed bleed strips meet.

-When every side is allowed to use different geometric parameters, maintaining perfectly continuous corner transitions becomes increasingly difficult.
+When every side is allowed to use different mathematical parameters, maintaining perfectly continuous corner transitions becomes increasingly difficult.
 In practice this has traditionally required compromises or limitations.

 ---

 # A New Result

-BleedMaster introduces a fundamentally different geometric approach.
+BleedMaster introduces a fundamentally different approach.

 To the best of our knowledge, this is the first publicly documented solution capable of producing completely asynchronous bleed construction.